Sameeksha12/assignment/project/perl/ReadMe.txt

-﻿this application use eclipse develop
+﻿This application uses eclipse.

-add the tools in your eclipse use url：http://www.epic-ide.org/updates/testing

-if you want to clear the data，directly detele the appointments.db,
+Add the tools in eclipse (use url：http://www.epic-ide.org/updates/testing) To clear the data，directly detele the appointments.db

-after run the InitDataBase.pl,you can get a new SQLite database named "appointments.db"
+After running the InitDataBase.pl,you can get a new SQLite database named "appointments.db"